-Join Chad Chelius for an in-depth discussion in this video Page navigation, part of Up and Running with Acrobat X.
+Join Chad Chelius for an in-depth discussion in this video Page navigation, part of Learning Acrobat X.

 PDF files can range from one single page to hundreds of pages in length. …Being able to navigate through those pages effectively can make a big …difference when you're trying to locate a specific page. …I'm going to begin this video with the navigating.pdf file open on my computer, …and this file can be found in the navigating folder, inside of your project …files folder.
 One of the easiest ways to navigate from …page to page in Acrobat 10, is by simply using the scroll wheel on your mouse to …navigate from one page to the next.
 As I scroll down with my mouse, I can go …forward in my document.
 And as I scroll up on my mouse, I can …navigate backwards on my document.
 I can also navigate by simply using this …scroll bar, on the right-hand side of the screen.…